 If a child has undergone a tonsillectomy (but not an adenoidectomy) and continues to experience symptoms similar to those of tonsil stones, it could be that they’re experiencing adenoid stones.

-However, adenoliths are very rareOpens in a new tab., so other conditions should be ruled out first.
+However, adenoliths are very rare, so other conditions should be ruled out first.

 Final Thoughts

-Tonsillectomies are highly successful surgeries with only a two percent tonsil regrowth rateOpens in a new tab. when tissue is left behind.
+Tonsillectomies are highly successful surgeries with only a two percent tonsil regrowth rate when tissue is left behind.

 With that said, it isn’t impossible to experience a recurrence in tonsilloliths post-surgery.
 Any leftover tissue provides a place for debris, bacteria, and food to settle and calcify, leading to additional tonsil stones.